Types of Landscape Lighting: 15 Options for Your Outdoor Space

 Path & Area Lights

-Pathway lights direct light downward and to the side of the lighting fixture, illuminating pathways, and sidewalks.
-Area lights direct the lights down as well, but they illuminate the whole area around the fixture.
+Pathway lights direct illumination downward and to the side of the fixture, to help keep pathways, and sidewalks well lit.
+Area lights direct down as well, but they illuminate the whole area around the fixture.

 Landscape lighting has three basic objectives: providing safety, security, and aesthetics. – Landscape Architectural Graphic Standards, Leonard J. Hopper

-Moreover, path lights should be durable and composed of materials that are resistant to corrosion and wear.
+Moreover, your outdoor fixtures should be durable and composed of materials that are resistant to corrosion and wear.
 Powder-coated finishes can withstand inclement weather and other climatic changes for a long time, whereas soda-lime glass can endure virtually any season.

 Spotlights